The Top 5 Skills for the Digital Age

 It’s always easier to accomplish a goal with more hands on deck.
 You’ll be working in teams that are small or large, at a distance or face to face - adapting to the group dynamics can be hard, but there are several things to keep in mind to make it easier.

-Teams need to share the same end goal, or vision.
+Teams need to share the same end goal or vision.
 If you’re working towards different ends, you’ll constantly butt heads along the way.
 That’s why you need to go over this before you begin.
 Starting off on the right foot with your team ensures the rest of the ride will be smooth sailing.

 A good start needs to be reinforced with constant communication and check-ins.
-This will ensure that you never diverge from your vision or other team members in action and will keep everyone functioning as a well-oiled machine.
+This will ensure that you never diverge from your vision or other team members in action and will keep everyone functioning like a well-oiled machine.

 A common thread through all these skills is that you need to be able to adapt to dynamic situations.
-While the tools, people, objectives and obstacles around you change, so will you.
+While the tools, people, objectives, and obstacles around you change, so will you.
 In this context, it’s easy to feel unsure about whether you’re doing the right thing, so constant communication is a good strategy to have in order to combat this - seek reassurance at critical moments.
 And of course, being the digital age, it doesn’t mean much if it isn’t online - regular updates help you maintain your personal brand, which could end up being your biggest asset.

 By Jack Buckley